Why Do People Go to Therapy?

 Intimate relationships

-While many relationship issues can be solved by both partners learning to recognize and assert their needs while respecting their partner’s needs, some relationships may be doing more harm than good.
-In the case of abusive relationships, therapy can be a valuable support system for the survivor in identifying and addressing problematic patterns.
+While many relationship issues can be solved by both partners learning to recognize and assert their needs while respecting their partner’s needs, some relationships may be doing more harm than good on their own.
+In the case of abusive relationships, therapy can be a valuable support system for the survivor in identifying and addressing problematic patterns in their relationship.

 If you are facing or witnessing abuse of any kind, the National Domestic Violence Hotline is available 24/7 for support.
 Call 1-800-799-SAFE (7233) or text “START” to 88788.
 You can also use the online chat